Cryxyemi/Simple-RAT/README.md

 ## ❓ Info ❓
 Simple RAT is a Remote Access Tool that use Pycord to control remotely a pc. <br />
-The finished exe are getting ~36 mb i recommend to use Anonfiles.com or Mega.nz to upload files
+The finished exe are getting large i recommend to use Anonfiles.com or Mega.nz to upload files

 ## ⚙ Setup ⚙